|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It's easy to make grilled cheese sandwiches with whatever cheese you have on hand.
-After much experimentation, I really prefer processed American cheese for this type of recipe, no matter how purists may shudder.
+After much experimentation, we really prefer processed American cheese for this type of recipe, no matter how purists may shudder.
 That product is made from real cheese, with emulsifiers added so it melts so smoothly and evenly.

-If you want to use real cheese, I would recommend shredded it so it melts more evenly and smoothly.
+If you want to use real cheese, we would recommend shredded it so it melts more evenly and smoothly.
 You can blend the shredded cheese with a bit of milk or some white wine for more flavor and so it melts very smoothly.

 You can use regular English muffins or whole wheat muffins for this wonderful treat.
 Just make sure that the heat is moderate, that you cover the pan as the sandwich cooks so the cheese melts evenly, and that you check it often so it doesn't burn.